Stoke Park, Guildford: History

+Guildford Lido opened on 21 June 1933 in the north-western corner of the park.
+Construction of the open-air pool was partly financed by The Mayor's Work Fund, established by William Harvey, the Mayor of Guildford, to provide employment for local unskilled and semi-skilled unemployed labourers during the Great Depression.
+The Jubilee Gardens, opened on 6 May 1935, were created in honour of the Silver Jubilee of George V. They include rock gardens, a paddling pool and a yachting pool for model boats.

+Stoke Park was given a Green Flag award in mid-2024.

 Sport

 It was home for many years to the Old Guilfordians RFC before their merger with Guildford and Godalming RFC to form Guildford Rugby Club in 2003.
 Following this, the junior rugby section of the club stayed at Stoke Park under the name of Guildfordians Rugby.
 They were joined in 2002, by disaffected Old Guildfordians, who had gone to Guildford and Godalming, thus forming Stoke Park Bisons RFC.
 At the beginning of the 2008–09 Season the RFU allowed the club to be named Guildfordian Bisons RFC, thus forming a link between both the senior and junior sides.

 The Guildford Crows Aussie Rules FC train at Stoke Park during the summer.

 Facilities

-Stoke Park contains sports pitches, tennis courts, woodland areas, formal gardens, climbing frames, a water cascade, an outdoor ‘trim trail’, crazy golf course, children's play area with slides, a paddling and model boating pool, concrete skatepark and other large expanses of grass.
+Stoke Park contains sports pitches, tennis courts, woodland areas, formal gardens, climbing frames, a water cascade, an outdoor ‘trim trail’, crazy golf course, children's play area with slides, a paddling and model boating pool, concrete skatepark and other large expanses of grass. the Guildford Model Engineering Society has both model and miniature railway layouts at the eastern end of the park.